BSI Group tax strategy

-- Independent monitoring and reporting of tax risks and controls is supported by Group Internal Audit and Risk, and key risks and issues related to tax, are escalated to and considered by the Group Audit Committee on at least an annual basis.
+Independent monitoring and reporting of tax risks and controls is supported by the Internal Audit and Risk function, and key risks and issues related to tax are escalated to and reviewed by the Audit and Risk Committee of the Board on an annual basis.

 Management of tax risk

-- As a multi-national UK headquartered organisation, with operations in 31 countries, the BSI Group is exposed to a variety of tax risks.
-These can be grouped under the following headings:
+BSI is a multi-national UK headquartered organisation, with operations in countries, and is exposed to the following principal tax risks:

-- Tax compliance and reporting risks, which cover risks associated with compliance failures such as submission of late or inaccurate returns, the failure to submit claims and elections on time or where finance or operational systems and processes are not sufficiently robust to support tax compliance and reporting requirements.
+- Tax compliance and reporting risks associated with compliance failures such as submission of late or inaccurate returns, the failure to submit claims and elections on time or where finance or operational systems and processes fail and do not support tax compliance and reporting requirements.

-- Transactional risks, which arise where transactions are carried out or actions are taken without appropriate consideration of the potential tax consequences or where advice taken is not correctly implemented.
+- Transactional risks arising from transactions being carried out or actions being taken without appropriate consideration of the potential tax consequences or advice taken not being implemented correctly.

-- Reputational risk looks beyond financial risks to the wider impact that tax risk may have on our relationships with our stakeholders, clients, tax authorities and the general public.
+- Reputational risks arising from the impact that the crystallisation of tax risks may have on our relationships with our stakeholders, clients, tax authorities and the general public.

 - We support initiatives to improve international transparency on taxation matters, including recognition and application of the OECD BEPs Actions particularly in respect of arm’s length transfer pricing arrangements.

-- We commit to be open and transparent about decision-making, governance and tax planning.
+- We commit to being open and transparent about decision-making, governance and tax planning.

 - We do not tolerate UK tax evasion, nor do we tolerate the facilitation of UK tax evasion by any person(s) acting on the Group’s behalf.